The Fall/Winter Farm Share Application Will Open on August 6th, 2021

-- Determine which CSA you would like to receive a share from.
+- Determine which farm you would like to receive a CSA share from.
 For a listing of CSA farms, visit the NOFA-VT CSA Directory.
+You can search farms that participate in the Farm Share Program.

-- Determine what size share you would like to receive from that CSA farm.
+- Determine what size share you would like to receive from that CSA farm and how much it costs.
+You may have to contact the farmer for this information.

-- Your application will be reviewed by NOFA-VT and you will be notified regarding your application status beginning in late-March.
+- Your application will be reviewed by NOFA-VT and you will be notified regarding your application status within four-six weeks of submission.

 - If your application is approved, you will be provided instructions for next steps, including arranging payment for your portion of the CSA share directly to the CSA farm.

-Limited-income Vermonters who meet the income eligibility standard may participate in the program.
+Limited-income Vermonters who meet the income eligibility guidelines below are eligible to apply to the program.

 How Payment Works